scholarslab/scholarslab.github.io/collections/_people/brandon-walsh.md

 last_name: Walsh
 layout: people
 title: Brandon Walsh
-position: Head of Graduate Programs
+position: Head of Student Programs
-short_bio: "Brandon Walsh is Head of Graduate Programs in the Scholars’ Lab, where he consults on all things related to pedagogy."
+short_bio: "Brandon Walsh is Head of Student Programs in the Scholars’ Lab, where he consults on all things related to pedagogy."
 slug: brandon-walsh
 status: current
 twitter: None